Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Methodology

 \extension{ To solve such problems, a common approach in Reinforcement Learning is to optimize directly the policy $\pi_{\theta}$ by using the policy gradient.
 The policy $\pi_{\theta}$ is parameterized by $\theta$, typically the weights of a neural network.
 The goal is to adjust these parameters to maximize the expected return, defined in the infinite-horizon case as:

 where $\tau$ denotes a trajectory, $r(s_k, a_k)$ the reward function, and $\gamma \in [0, 1)$ is a discount factor that discounts future rewards.
-Unlike real-time optimization in methods like MPC, RL can directly optimize a non-differentiable, sparse reward.
+Unlike real-time optimization methods like MPC, RL can handle non-differentiable, non-derivable models and easily optimize sparse rewards.
 Additionally, policy gradient optimization is typically performed offline through interactions with simulation.
 Once trained, the policy $\pi_{\theta}$ enables the computation of control signals by simply evaluating the function $a^{\ast} = \pi_{\theta}(s_k)$ at each time step, reducing the computational complexity during deployment. } For Actor-Critic reinforcement learning, the key idea is to simultaneously learn a state-value function $V_{\omega}(s)$ and learn a policy function $\pi_{\theta}$, where the value function (Critic) and policy (Actor) are parameterized by $\omega$ and $\theta$ separately.
-The policy is updated via the policy gradient theorem~\cite{sutton1999policy},
+The policy is updated via policy gradient~\cite{sutton1999policy},

 where $A(s_k, a_k) = r(s_k, a_k) + \gamma V_{\omega}(s_{k+1}) - V_{\omega}(s_k)$ is the advantage function used as a baseline.
 In a standard actor-critic method, the policy is a stochastic representation where $a_k=\pi_{\theta}(s_k)$ is the mean of a Gaussian distribution.